-Online: This is an online task, but you do not need to send me the code that you write.
-It just needs to work when I test it online.
-The general rules in section C.1 (page 127) apply.
-To request a regrade, see B.4 (page 125).
+Online Plus Code: This is an online task.
+For this one you also need to send me the code that you write, and it also needs to work when I test it online.
+The general rules in section C.1 (page 135) apply, including email subject line but not program comment line.